Behavioral & Mental Health

 Comprehensive Mental Health Care

-In partnership with Riverbend Community Mental Health, we provide mental health services in and outside the Hospital setting.
-Riverbend offers services for children and adults that include medication management, individual counseling and outpatient programs.
+In partnership with Riverbend Community Mental Health and Lakes Region Mental Health, we provide mental health services in and outside the hospital setting.
+Riverbend offers services for children and adults that include medication management, individual counseling, and outpatient programs.
+Similarly, Lakes Region Mental Health Center provides integrated mental and physical health care to children, adults, elders, and their families who are living with – and recovering from – mental illness in the Lakes Region of New Hampshire.

 Electroconvulsive Therapy (ECT)

 Do you struggle with severe depression?
 Are medications and therapy not helping?
 Talk to your doctor, as electroconvulsive therapy (ECT) treatment may be an option for you.
 Treatment involves a brief electrical stimulation to the brain while you're under anesthesia.
 Your individual needs determine treatment.
-On average a course of treatment consists of eight to ten visits, three times a week.
-We’re one of only three hospitals in New Hampshire to offer ECT treatment.
+On average, a course of treatment consists of eight to ten visits, three times a week.
+Electroconvulsive therapy is available at our Concord campus.

 Substance Abuse Treatment

-If you, or someone you know, has a substance use problem and is seeking substance abuse treatment our expert Substance Use Services providers can connect you to the most appropriate level of care based on your individual needs.
-You'll receive compassionate, confidential screening, diagnosis and treatment from specialists committed to helping you achieve a full recovery.
+If you, or someone you know, has a substance use problem and is seeking substance abuse treatment, call 211 to be connected to the most appropriate level of care based on your individual needs.